-2.6 Adoption bottlenecks
+2.6 Additional requirements

-In addition to the problems defined above, several other requirements are generally involved in deciding whether a solution is worth using.
-These extra requirements can be considered the reasons why no standard solution exists, and why mass adoption is halted.
+In addition to the problems defined above, several other requirements are generally involved in deciding between multiple solutions.
+These extra requirements can be considered the reasons why no standard solution is agreed upon, and why mass adoption is halted.